 From research, we know that many don’t set their alarm because they forget or they only remember when they’re halfway to work.
 With Geofencing and the Boundary alarm, you’ll receive a push notification, select it to open the phone app and set your alarm.
 Easy!

 Geofencing can detect you coming home too, so we’re looking at future ways to use this.

 With home automation you can use Boundary’s sensors to turn on / off smart appliances and make your life easier and safer.

-When you’re out or on holiday, the Boundary alarm can simulate you being home by randomly turning smart lights on and off in different rooms.
+When you’re out at night or on holiday, the Boundary alarm can simulate you being home by randomly turning Philips Hue lights on and off in different rooms.